 The quality seems to vary quite a bit from brand to brand I’ve noticed and the most expensive aren’t necessarily the best.
 I could tell immediately on opening the jar that this was a good one.
 It smelt heavenly, unmistakably coconutty, so it hadn’t been deodorised like some I’ve come across.
 The taste was of a freshly cracked coconut and better than some of the other brands I’ve tried.
 At £7.95 for a 300g jar, this is competitively priced compared to some other brands.
 At the moment, the coconut oil is on special offer at £5.95.

-As well as on toast, I have used coconut oil in cooking and to make raw chocolates, but I’ve never used it in baking before.
+As well as on toast, I’ve used coconut oil in cooking and to make raw chocolates, but I’ve never used it in baking before.
 Now seemed like the perfect opportunity to correct that omission.
 It’s #OrganicSeptember and I’m always keen to support the campaign.
 I also want to make the most out of the products I was sent, I wanted to create something sweet and delicious that was also as healthy as possible and contained no dairy or refined sugar (apart from the small amount in the chocolate) thus making them suitable for vegans and guilt free – always a bonus.
 These oat, coconut, fennel chocolate chip cookies were the result.

 The tea was light and very refreshing and works particularly well as a breakfast beverage – you can find out a bit more about it on my Breakfast Bites post.
 Pukka customers think the tea goes so well with dark chocolate, that Pukka are now selling Choc au Citron for the perfect guilt free tea break.
 This consists of a pack of the lemon green tea and a bar of the Divine chocolate that I was sent and is priced at £3.99.
 However, I used the lovely bar of Divine chocolate combined with the coconut oil to bake two items: oaty biscuits and rice pudding – both dairy free.
 As if the coconut palm doesn’t already give enough, I used coconut sugar too.